 • Keep the scope tight: Start with what you need, launch it, and add features later.
 A live website that's 90% done is better than a perfect website that's still in development.

-Every project is different, so if you've got something specific in mind, get in touch and I'll give you a realistic timeline — not a sales pitch.
+Every project is different, so if you've got something specific in mind, get in touch and I'll give you a realistic timeline.
+Not a sales pitch.